Zoom on the Predator 9000

 Power & Run Time

-The generator is rated for a noise of 76 dBA (less noisy than a shower).
-Its starting mechanisms include a simple traditional pull-start mechanism and a simple and elegant electric starter (battery not included).
+Enjoying a noise rating of 76 dBA (less noisy than a shower), this generator can be started thanks to a simple traditional pull-start mechanism, but also to a convenient and easy-to-use electric starter (battery not included).

 Thanks to a fuel capacity of 8 gallons, the 9000 can operate for around 13 hours at 50% load with a full tank (fuel consumption around 0.62 GPH).